 HOW DID YOU COME ACROSS FINDING YOUR STYLE?

-When I started with photography I spend a lot of time looking around and observing what was trending and often tried to try out different styles in hopes to find my own style.
-In the end I always came back to simple...so that's when I realized that shooting what I loved was really my 'style'.
+When I first got started I spend a lot of time looking around and observing what was trending and often tried to try out different styles in hopes to find my own style.
+In the end, I always came back to simple...so that's when I realized that shooting what I loved was really my 'style'.
 In a way it found me.
 I look at my work now and it's exactly what I envisioned for my work.

 WAS IT A STRUGGLE TO DEVELOP YOUR OWN UNIQUE STYLE AS AN ARTIST?